-WiFi Security has a network of 35 locations spread around the world.
-That can't match the best of the competition – ExpressVPN has 148 locations in 94 countries – and even these don't support P2P, but WiFi Security's locations are at least well positioned, covering Europe, North America, Argentina, Australia, Brazil, Hong Kong, India, Japan, South Africa and more.
+WiFi Security has a network of 31 locations spread around the world.
+That can't match the top competition – ExpressVPN has 160 locations in 94 countries – and even these don't support P2P, but WiFi Security's locations are at least well positioned, covering Europe, North America, Argentina, Australia, Brazil, Hong Kong, India, Japan, South Africa and more.

 - Want to try Webroot WiFi Security?
 Check out the website here